Vyral/base-template/_posts/2018-05-24-why-would-you-need-an-access-letter.md

 {% include pullquote.html %}

-When we don't have both account owners on the loan, however, the account owner must give the other person access to those funds. **We will need an access letter to do this.**
+When we do not have both account owners on the loan, however, the account owner must give the other person access to those funds. **We will need an access letter to do this.**

 If you have any other questions, please contact us.
 We look forward to speaking with you.